elijahlc/elijahlc/README.md

 # Hi, I'm Eli. 👋

 Software engineer, currently working on pixels at 📍MNTN!
-Bringing 5 years of experience leading Customer Success teams for marketing technology SaaS organizations to my process as a software engineer, passionate about building intuitive products and collaborating to provide scalable solutions to user problems.
+Bringing 5 years of experience leading Customer Success teams for marketing technology SaaS organizations to my process as a software engineer, I'm passionate about building intuitive products and collaborating to provide scalable solutions to user problems.

 ## My Skills